 As a Voluntary Controlled School we are required in law (unless parents request otherwise) to provide RE in accordance with the Locally Agreed Syllabus.
 The syllabus can be found here:

 http://www.oxford.anglican.org/wp-content/uploads/2015/06/Oxford-Agreed-RE-Syllabus-2015- 2020.pdf.
 We supplement the Oxfordshire syllabus to ensure high quality provision geared towards the needs of the children and our cross-curricular map.

 Religious Education has the same status and importance as any other subject.
 Learning about Christianity forms the majority of the syllabus, but other world faiths such as Judaism, Islam and Hinduism are also taught.
 In addition the children learn about festivals in other cultures, for example, Chinese New Year.

 It is essential that the RE curriculum maintains a balanced approach of Learning about Religion (Attainment Target 1) and Learning from Religion (Attainment Target 2).
 Teachers incorporate these strands into planning and teaching the units of study at each key stage through a model of teaching built around Engage, Enquire, Evaluate and Reflect.

-Learning about Religion:
+Learning about Religion

-Learning from Religion:
+Learning from Religion

-Is concerned with developing pupils’ reflection on and response to their own and others’ experiences in the light of their learning about religion.
+This is concerned with developing pupils’ reflection on and response to their own and others’ experiences in the light of their learning about religion.
 It develops pupils’ skills of application, interpretation and evaluation of what they learn about religion.
 Pupils learn to develop and communicate their own ideas, particularly in relation to questions of identity and belonging, meaning, purpose and truth, values and commitments.